Debt-to-Income Ratio (DTI) Calculator

 What DTI ratio do I need for a mortgage?

-Most conventional lenders prefer a front-end DTI below 28% and back-end below 36%, though FHA and other programs may allow higher ratios.
-Check with your specific lender for their requirements.
+Many conventional lenders prefer a front-end DTI below 28% and a back-end DTI below 36%, though FHA, VA, and other programs may allow higher ratios depending on credit profile, reserves, and compensating factors.
+Check with your specific lender for the rules that apply to your loan program.

 How do I use the Required Income mode?